 - Your baby is around 50 centimetres long this week.
 The energy they have been putting into expanding their length will now be refocused on their weight gain.
 There won’t be much of an increase in their length other than a couple of centimetres in the last few weeks until they are born.

 - Less big rolling type movements from your baby now.
 There simply isn’t the space for it to move around as easily as it was a couple of weeks ago.
-If you feel there is a change in your baby’s patterns of movements or it becomes unnaturally quiet, check with your midwife or obstetrician.
+If you feel there is a change in your baby’s patterns of movements or it becomes unnaturally quiet, check with your maternity care provider.
 You are the best judge when it comes to knowing your baby’s activity so never feel as if you won’t be taken seriously.

 Hints for the week